Crux

 There is a potion shop in the city of Crux run by the venerable lich, Vecna.
 Not much is know about this old specimen, but she seems to know everything about anybody who walks into her shop.
 It is said that she does not belong to Hades, but to herself.
 She is missing her left hand and eye probably from before her, “death,” or she has used them as her phylacteries.
 Every potion imaginable is available in the shop including some rarities from the Factory of Ideals in Crafterton.
 An amazing destructive spell is also sold in Vecna’s shop.
 It is rumored that the spell ends all life within a three mile radius of its casting.
 She sells the scroll of this spell to countries, kings, and other powerful people, and is willing to do a demonstration casting on the land outside of Crux for any who seems capable of paying her.
 The countries that are known to possess this spell are Xoria, Persia, India, and Ethiopia.
 None of these countries plans on invading the others.

 In recent history the city of Crux was revealed to have the power to move.
 Undead worked tirelessly, day and night, to pick entire buildings up, move them a few hundred feet, then go back to bring forward another building.
 The undead had planned to enter the Second Xorian War at the behest of Hades’s archon, Tagenadi.
 The war ended before they reached the front lines though.
-The skeletons and zombies have now begun the laborious process of returning Crux to its previous location on the Jenarild River.
+The skeletons and zombies reverse their laborious process and returned Crux to its previous location on the Jenarild River.